“Arusha City Resilience Index Pilot Program” for the Tanzanian Ministry of Lands, Housing and Human Settlements Development, Arusha, Tanzania, 2015

 Abstract

-The 1984 Design Studio, “The Revitalization of a Traditional Urban Quarter” for Darb al Ahmar, Cairo, addressed the unique dynamics of the historical district of Medieval Darb al Ahmar District in Cairo, Egypt.
-The Studio was held jointly by Unit for Housing and Urbanization at the Harvard Graduate School of Design and MIT Laboratory of Architecture and Planning in Cambridge, Massachusetts.
+The 1984 Design Studio, “The Revitalization of a Traditional Urban Quarter” for Darb al Ahmar, Cairo, addressed the unique dynamics of the historical district of Medieval Darb al Ahmar district in Cairo, Egypt.
+The Studio was held jointly by Unit for Housing and Urbanization at Harvard University’s Graduate School of Design and the MIT Laboratory of Architecture and Planning in Cambridge, Massachusetts.

-Documents include an overview, syllabus, and background paper by Dr. Francois Vigier, with Dr. Mona Sergeldin.
-This initial research on the significant urban environment in Cairo, Egypt continued to evolve throughout the Unit, CUDS and I2UD’s timeline of study of historical urban spaces.
-See more on: Historic Districts, Egypt, and Cairo in the I2UD Document Library.
+Documents include an overview, syllabus, and background paper by Francois Vigier, with Mona Sergeldin.
+This initial research on the significant urban environment in Cairo, Egypt continued to evolve throughout the Unit, CUDS, and I2UD’s ongoing study of historical urban spaces.

 [Excerpt: 1984 Design Studio: Darb Al Ahmar District Medieval Cairo (Overview) 1.0 – Overview, page 80]